 All indicator and warning lamps in the displays go out.

-The ignition is switched off automatically when the driver's door is opened.
-Pressing the start/ stop button again switches the ignition back on.
+The ignition automatically turns off when the driver's door is opened.
+Pressing the start/stop button again switches the ignition back on.

 The ignition is not switched off in situations such as the following: